xmidt-org/docs/content/docs/operating/getting_started/talaria.md

 ```bash
 docker run -e URL=http://HOSTNAME:PRIMARY_PORT rdkb-simulator
 ```
+Where HOSTNAME is you DNS record, docker container, or ip address.
+_**NOTE**_: If you are running talaria locally you will need to provide the ip address of your machine.

 Get Connected Devices
 _**NOTE**_: This is a very expensive command.
 Do NOT run it in production.